mrlt8/docker-wyze-bridge/README.md

 [See here](#armraspberry-pi-support) for instructions to run on arm.

-## Changes in v0.4.2
+## Changes in v0.4.3

 **Upgrading from v0.3.x to v0.4.0+ may require a new docker-compose.yml**

-- Rewritten Dockerfile to slim down final image.
+- FIX: 'type' error due to missing codec info - Thanks to @jmacul2
+- Switch to threading for performance bump
+- Increase retry time for offline cameras

 ## Usage